Vivian Heisen

 Vivian Heisen (born 27 December 1993) is a German professional tennis player.

 She is a doubles specialist who reached her career-high WTA doubles ranking of world No. 61 in April 2022.

 Career

 Heisen made her WTA Tour main-draw debut at the 2019 Morocco Open in the doubles competition where she and partner Johanna Larsson lost to María José Martínez Sánchez and Sara Sorribes Tormo.

-She reached her maiden doubles final at the WTA 500 2022 Sydney Tennis Classic partnering Panna Udvardy.
+She reached her maiden doubles final at the WTA 500 2022 Sydney Tennis Classic, partnering Panna Udvardy.

+She won her first WTA 125 trophy partnering Estonian Ingrid Neel at the 2023 Firenze Ladies Open.

 Doubles performance timeline

 Only WTA Tour and Grand Slam tournament results are considered in the win-loss statistics.

-Current through the 2023 Linz Open.
+Current through the 2024 WTA Tour.